Corra’s Favorite Customer Journeys on Shopify Right Now

-The Corra office has been buzzing with Shopify intel our team brought back from Unite in Toronto this past week.
+The Corra office has been buzzing with Shopify intel ever since our team attended Unite in Toronto this past quarter.
 Of course, there has been a lot of discussion around new feature roadmaps and advancements in technology (such as their storefront API for Headless solutions), but there’s also been talk about the brands inspiring us right now– the ones leveraging Shopify to win the attention of consumers by ‘weaving a powerful brand story’ and creating a truly memorable customer journey.

 Corra’s content team pulled together elements from some of our favorite ecommerce experiences fueled by Shopify right now.
 Experiences from retailers that are utilizing their precious customer touch points to educate, engage and delight their visitors with UX design and content strategy that embodies their brand identity and uniquely positions them to cultivate a loyal audience.
 We hope you enjoy these CX breakdowns! (we certainly enjoyed learning more about these brands).
 Definitely reach out to Corra to chat about how we partner with retailers to implement and enhance any of the following ecommerce offerings.